-In order to create a culture of motivated, enthusiastic, compelling sales teams, you will need to start with the basics and build an organization that challenges them, rewards them, and provides opportunities for growth.
+To create a culture of motivated, enthusiastic, compelling sales teams, you will need to start with the basics and build an organization that challenges them, rewards them, and provides opportunities for their growth.

-You don’t need to track a zillion different performance indicators; especially if you don’t understand what half of them even mean.
-Understand your business and track the KPIs that are most relevant to your organization.
+You don’t need to track a zillion different performance indicators, especially if you don’t understand what half of them even mean.
+Understand your business and track the most relevant KPIs to your organization.

-For instance, in sales here we generally track conversion rate, new leads per month, forecasted vs. actual sales, offers sent, and budget progression.
-We track these because we believe they are the best indicators of our total sales growth as a company and also because we sell only a few products.
-Whatever KPIs you choose, be sure to choose what fits you best.
+For instance, sales teams generally track conversion rate, new leads per month, forecasted vs. actual sales, offers sent, and budget progression.
+They track these because they believe those KPIs are the best indicators of total sales growth as a company, especially if it sells only a few products.
+Whatever KPIs you choose, take the time to figure out what fits your company best.

 A sales team who understands the organization’s most important performance indicators and who drives together to move the needle on those is guaranteed to boost revenue and performance in your organization.
 Tracking performance on KPIs can increase your revenues in three simple steps:

-- Sales reps who have a clear understanding of how you determine, track, and calculate value can easily see exactly where they fit in in the organization and how they contribute.
+- Sales reps who clearly understand how you determine, track and calculate value can easily see exactly where they fit in in the organization and how they contribute.

 - Those reps who understand their direct contributions feel more fulfilled.

-- Salespeople who are more fulfilled will bring positive energy, excitement, and confidence into the meeting room; all of which are all highly likely to influence closing a sale and thus increasing revenues.
+- Salespeople who are more fulfilled will bring positive energy, excitement, and confidence into the meeting room, all of which are highly likely to influence closing a sale and thus increase revenue.

 Help your sales teams out by determining your most important KPIs, clearly defining them, providing recognition when they are achieved, and giving continuous feedback and support to continue the cycle.

 Coaching is a key component of encouraging growth and performance.
-Whether your reps have been in the business for decades or are just starting out, everyone has something to learn.
+Everyone has something to learn, whether your reps have been in sales for decades or are just starting out.

 You can use data to track team performance and provide encouragement where it is due.
-Nothing motivates a rep quite like hearing “congratulations!” or “good job!” from their peers.
+Nothing motivates a rep quite like hearing “congratulations!” or “good job!” from their peers or their managers.

 Lastly, use gamification in your sales coaching.
 With all of the data, reports, and progress visible, it becomes much easier to recognize and acknowledge achievements.